RLOpenCatalyst/catdocs/Catalyst/source/install.rst

 Installation
 ============

-This is a documentation that gives the developer and the user an overview how to install Catalyst on a local instance.
+This is a documentation that gives the developer and the user an overview of how to install Catalyst on a local instance.

 Software Requirements